Wellington Regional Native Plant Guide

 Learn how to use native plants to help our native ecosystems survive and flourish, while beautifying your garden or rural property.
 For gardeners, and those wanting to restore the indigenous environment, we provide practical advice on selecting plants which are ecologically appropriate for your area.

-The guide is now available in book form ($9.95) from bookstores or garden centres near you.
+The guide is now available in book form ($9.95) from some bookstores or garden centres.
 You can also buy copies from Greater Wellington offices across the region.

 Check the interactive map or the navigation menu on the left to find the ecological zone for your garden.
 Each zone page has a list of suburbs and place names to help confirm that you are at the right zone.
 They also have background information about the general weather patterns, geology and soils, and past vegetation.